Doist/sqs-workers/README.md

 ## Why it depends on werkzeug? 😱

-The only reason is [werkzeug.utils.validate_arguments](http://werkzeug.pocoo.org/docs/dev/utils/#werkzeug.utils.validate_arguments) which we love and we are lazy enough to move it to this codebase.
+The only reason is [werkzeug.utils.validate_arguments](http://werkzeug.pocoo.org/docs/dev/utils/#werkzeug.utils.validate_arguments) which we love, and we are lazy enough to move it to this codebase.